• Skip to primary navigation

 You can then cook the gnocchi directly from frozen by either simmering them in a saucepan for an extra minute, or adding directly to a sauce of your choice and stirring over a medium heat for 5 minutes.

-• One of my favorite things to make with gnocchi is a crispy gnocchi bake with oyster mushrooms.
+One of my favorite things to make with gnocchi is this crispy gnocchi bake with oyster mushrooms.
+It's super hearty and totally vegan.
+You can also toss them into a gnocchi soup for an easy and comforting dinner.

-• Gnocchi and a homemade vegan 'cheese' sauce is always a good idea.
+Gnocchi tossed in a homemade vegan 'cheese' sauce is always a good idea.
+Kind of like mac and cheese, but with gnocchi!

-• A simple tomato sauce, whether homemade or store-bought, is another brilliant option.
+Of course, a simple tomato sauce, whether homemade or store-bought, is always a crowd pleasing option.

 Vegan gnocchi

-These homemade vegan gnocchi are soft, pillowy, chewy, and perfect to serve as an impressive meal!
+These homemade vegan gnocchi are soft, pillowy, and totally delicious!
 But they're also easy to make from scratch using just 4 simple ingredients.
-You can panfry them, serve with a sauce of your choice, or freeze for later.

 Print Recipe Pin Recipe Email Recipe